Real-Serious-Games/Factory/README.md

 ## Manual Setup for Dependency Injection

-Dependencies must be register with the factory before they can be injected.
+Dependencies must be registered with the factory before they can be injected.

 This can be done manually as follows: